bhirsch42/blog/content/post/fake-arc.md

 > Dialogue has a music to it, and that music communicates a lot.
 Being present means being in touch with that music.

 > Variation: Each person can only say one number.
-This forces you to use silence and tone to get feeling out of just one word.
+This forces you to use silence and tone to get feeling out of just one word.[^6]

 [^1]: You *really* had to be there, man.